 What is insulin resistance?

+Insulin resistance is a decreased ability to respond to the effects of insulin, especially by muscle and fat (adipose) tissues.
 Insulin is a hormone produced by the beta cells in the pancreas.
-Small amounts of it are normally released after each meal to help transport glucose into the body's cells, where it is needed for energy production.
-Insulin resistance is a decreased ability to respond to the effects of insulin, especially by muscle and fat (adipose) tissues.
-Since cells must have glucose to survive, the body compensates for insulin resistance by producing additional amounts of the hormone.
-This results in a state of hyperinsulinemia in the blood and over-stimulation of some tissues that have remained insulin sensitive.
-Over time, this process causes an imbalance in the relationship between glucose and insulin and can cause an unhealthy ripple effect in the body.
+Small amounts of it are normally released after each meal to help transport glucose into the body's cells, where the glucose is needed for energy production.
+Since cells must have glucose to survive, the body of an insulin-resistant individual compensates by producing additional amounts of the hormone.
+This results in a high level of insulin in the blood (hyperinsulinemia) and over-stimulation of some tissues that have remained insulin-sensitive.
+Over time, this process causes an imbalance in the relationship between glucose and insulin and, without treatment, may eventually cause health complications affecting various parts of the body.

-Hyperinsulinemia and insulin resistance can affect the proportion of the body's lipids, significantly increasing the amount of triglycerides and sdLDLs (small dense lipoproteins) in the blood and decreasing the amount of HDL (high density lipoprotein, the "good cholesterol").
+Hyperinsulinemia and insulin resistance is associated with alterations in the concentration and relative amounts of the body's lipids, significantly increasing the amount of triglycerides and LDL (low-density lipoprotein, the "bad cholesterol") in the blood and decreasing the amount of HDL (high-density lipoprotein, the "good cholesterol").
 It may also increase a person's risk of developing a blood clot, cause inflammatory changes, and increase a person's sodium retention, which can lead to increased blood pressure.

-Insulin resistance is not a disease or specific diagnosis, but it has been associated with conditions such as cardiovascular disease (CVD), hypertension, polycystic ovarian syndrome (PCOS), type 2 diabetes, obesity, and nonalcoholic fatty liver disease.
-Some researchers also believe that there may be a link between insulin resistance and some forms of cancer.
+Insulin resistance is not a disease or specific diagnosis, but it has been associated with conditions such as, as mentioned, CVD, type 2 diabetes, obesity, and hypertension as well as polycystic ovarian syndrome (PCOS) and nonalcoholic fatty liver disease.
+Some researchers also believe that there may be a link between insulin resistance and certain forms of cancer.
 The mechanisms of these associations, however, are not well understood.
-It is important to remember that many of the people who have these conditions do not have insulin resistance and, likewise, many of the people who have insulin resistance will never develop these conditions.
+It is important to remember that many people who have these conditions do not have insulin resistance and, likewise, many people who have insulin resistance will never develop these conditions.
 These are just patterns of association that have emerged.
 They are frequently seen together and it is thought that insulin resistance may contribute to their development and exacerbate them when it is present.